 - they use AI methods to choose individual securities to be included in the fund.

 Read on the learn more about these artificial intelligence ETFs.

 BUZZ US Sentiment Leaders (NYSEARCA:BUZ)

-First on our artificial intelligence ETF list is Buzz US Sentiment Leaders, which is relatively new: the fund came into effect on April 19, 2016 and tracks the BUZZ NextGen AI US Sentiment Leaders Index, which tracks the 76 most-discussed holdings through news articles, blogs, and social media sources, all with a minimum market cap requirement of $5 billion.
+First on our artificial intelligence ETF list is Buzz US Sentiment Leaders, which is relatively new: the fund came into effect on April 19, 2016 and tracks the BUZZ NextGen AI US Sentiment Leaders Index, which follows the 75 most-discussed holdings through news articles, blogs, and social media sources, all with a minimum market cap requirement of $5 billion.